Skip to content ↓

 Our History curriculum is carefully designed so children learn about British and World History in a sequenced way.
 They learn the stories of our past and important events from all around the world.
 They learn about people who changed the world.
 They learn how Historians learn about the past and how to ask questions.

 In History, children revisit key themes in their learning.
 By encountering these themes over time, children are helped to understand the context of what they are learning.
-It helps children to understand the significance of what they are learning and how new learning relates to old.
+It helps children to understand the significance of their learning and how new learning relates to old.
 Our historical themes are:

 I believe: how faith shaped lives